 If during the first 30 days, following your return to work after a period of unauthorised absence, if you elect to take out an APC then the cost will be split 1/3 to you and 2/3 to your employer.
 If you choose to take out an APC after the first 30 days on returning to work then you will have to pay the full cost.

 If you do not receive any pay while you are on jury service you will be able to take out an APC to buy back any lost pension, you will need to speak to your employer about this.

-Please see the Absent from Work and Maternity Factsheets under E Forms and Literature for further information
+Please see the Absent from Work and Maternity factsheets for further information